-Although there is a very small intersection between pop culture and science, the link does exist: it turns out that a select few celebrities have written scientific papers and been involved in research.
-Though not likely companions, academia and pop culture don’t have to be separate; they can coexist and even complement each other.
+Although there is a very small intersection between pop culture and science, the link does exist: it turns out that a select few celebrities have written scientific papers and been actively involved in research.
+Unlike companions as they may be, academia and pop culture don’t have to be separate; they can coexist and even complement each other.
 Here’s a list of some of our favorite celebrities who also published research.

-The actress, known best as Phoebe from the sitcom Friends, has also dabbled in neurology.
-Her father, Lee Kudrow, was a neurologist; he founded the California Medical Clinic for Headache.
+The actress best known best as Phoebe from the sitcom Friendshas also dabbled in neurology.
+Her father, Lee Kudrow, was an accomplished neurologist, founding the California Medical Clinic for Headache.
 Lisa worked with him on a project to determine if left or right-handedness affects migraines.
 People who were left or right-handed didn’t differ from one another.
 Both Lisa and Lee suffer from frequent migraines, so that probably sparked their interest in the study.
 The paper was published the year that Friends debuted on TV.

 The retired basketball star from the San Antonio Spurs wrote a psychology chapter on the ego when he was an undergraduate at Wake Forest University.
-He, along with Mark Leary, examined narcissistic behaviors and others’ reactions to it.
+He, along with Mark Leary, examined narcissistic behaviors and how others react to such behaviors.
 They found that egotism is created by a belief that one is better than others, trying to make a positive impression and a feeling of inferiority.
 Duncan’s paper was also used as a book chapter, and if he wants to try a post-NBA psychology career, he’s got something to work with.

-The actress (and now director) worked on a paper associated with the short film that she directed entitled Come Swim.
-The film uses impressionism and realism to tell the story of a man searching to satisfy a deep thirst.
+The actress and director worked on a paper associated with the short film that she directed entitled Come Swim.
+The film uses a blend of impressionism and realism to tell the story of a man searching to satisfy a deep thirst.
 She used a complicated digital technique called neural-style transfer to superimpose her sketches onto video footage.
-This technique creates convolutional neural networks to alter video footage in real time by showing an algorithm an image and then teaching it to apply that technique to other images.
+This technique creates convolutional neural networks to alter video footage in real-time by showing an algorithm an image and then teaching it to apply that technique to other images.
 The paper is a case study of applying this technique to film.

 Sometimes, life imitates art and sometimes it’s the other way around.
 Mayim Bialik plays the nerdy neuroscientist Amy Farrah Fowler on the sitcom The Big Bang Theory.
 And hey, she actually is a neuroscientist — she received her PhD from UCLA.
 Her 285-page thesis was on the hypothalamic regulation in patients suffering from the Prader-Willi syndrome, the leading cause of genetic obesity.